Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models

+This value represents the expected gradient similarity when gradients originate from the same underlying distribution.
+Thus, we define the \textbf{gradient conflict} $c_g$ as the deviation from this baseline:

+A high $S_{\texttt{base}}$ indicates the model's gradients are stable, whereas a much lower $S_{\texttt{inter}}$ suggests that the text-only and image-text data push the shared model parameters in conflicting directions, resulting in a large positive $c_g$.
+This provides a principled, layer-wise measure of inter-modal \emph{disagreement} and reveals where and why conflicts are most severe.

-\paragraph{Empirical Findings.} Figure~\ref{fig:grad_conflict} shows gradient conflict profiles across depth.
+\paragraph{Empirical Findings.} Figure~\ref{fig:grad_conflict} shows gradient conflict profiles ($c_g$) across depth.
 In modality-shared transformers, conflicts are most pronounced in shallow layers (near input) and deep layers (near output), while intermediate layers exhibit weaker conflicts.
 Experiments further reveal that Uni-X avoids conflicts at both extremes and reduces residual conflicts in the middle, validating its structural design.
-Additional analyses of other modules are provided in Appendix~\ref{appendix:more_grad_conflict}.
+Additional analyses of other modules and the relationship between gradient conflict and data, as well as its impact on model performance, are provided in Appendix~\ref{appendix:more_grad_conflict}.

 \paragraph{Why Do Conflicts Arise?
-Vision as a ``Foreign Language''} To explain these observations, we examine whether vision behaves like a "foreign language" when tokenized.
+Vision as a ``Foreign Language''} To explain these observations, we examine whether vision behaves like a ``foreign language'' when tokenized.
 Using the VQ tokenizer~\citep{team_chameleon_2025}, images are represented as discrete token sequences, formally similar to text.
 Then, we define conditional entropy based on $n$-gram.
 When $n = 1$, the calculation reduces to ordinary information entropy.
 For $n > 1$, the conditional entropy is computed as follows:

 Results (Figure~\ref{fig:cond_entropy}) show that image tokens exhibit far higher entropy than natural languages such as English, German, or Chinese.
 While languages differ in grammar and lexicon, their token statistics remain closer to each other than to images.
 This means visual sequences are inherently harder to predict, requiring modeling of long-range, spatially entangled dependencies.